verosh/c-exercises/README.md

 # c-exercises
-Exercises from The C Programming Language book
+Exercises from The C Programming Language book, Second Edition.